Jennie-igans/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writes into the created file
+duplicates the last line of iacta